Trending

 Former Australian Soldier Charged with Committing 5 War Crime Murders in Afghanistan

-Former Australian soldier Ben Roberts-Smith has been charged with five counts of war crimes for the murder of unarmed civilians during his deployment in Afghanistan from 2009 to 2012.
-His arrest occurred at Sydney Airport, and he is currently in jail...
+Former Australian soldier Ben Roberts-Smith has been charged with five counts of war crimes related to the murder of unarmed civilians in Afghanistan during his deployment from 2009 to 2012.
+His arrest occurred at Sydney Airport, marking a significan...